The Seventh Continent (1989 film): Plot

+Cast

 Title

 The film's title is a reference to Australia, the continent mentioned in the film as the family's destination.
 Its image is visualized as an isolated beach and desert, with a mountain range on the left border and pool of water with mysterious waves (which are clearly physically impossible) in between.
 Australia is symbolised as the ideal place to escape to for the doomed Austrian family.
 It appears in the first two parts and as the last image in a series of flashbacks shown before the death of Georg.

 Background

 Michael Haneke said that the film is based on a news article he read about a family who committed suicide in this manner; police discovered that their money was flushed because bits of currency were found in the plumbing.
 Haneke claims to have correctly predicted to the producer that audiences would be upset with that scene, and remarked that in today's society the idea of destroying money is more taboo than parents killing their child and themselves.